SAFCSP-Team/employee-database-project/README.md

           a.
 If the ID exists and the choice is not 1 call the appropriate function and pass the required parameters, Based on the user's choice.
           - If the choice is '2', call the `remove_employee()` function, using keyword arguments.
           - If the choice is '3', create a tuple containing the information of the employee ID in the database and print the data.
-          - If the choice is '4', ask the user to enter the employee information(name, position, salary) the name and position should be converted to a title case and the salary should be an absolute value and call the `update_employee()` function.
+          - If the choice is '4', ask the user to enter the employee information(name, position, salary) the name and position should be converted to a title case, and the salary should be an absolute value and call the `update_employee()` function.

           b.
-If the ID doesn't exists and the choice is 1, ask the user to enter the employee information(name, position, salary) and call the `add_employee()` function.
+If the ID doesn't exist and the choice is 1, ask the user to enter the employee information(name, position, salary) and call the `add_employee()` function.

           c.
 Any other entrance print "The ID is unavailable"

           - If the choice is '5', call the `display_employees()` function to print the database.